johannessonlab/Letharia/README.md

 See the Milou guide about how to run UPPMAX jobs [here](http://www.uppmax.uu.se/support-sv/user-guides/milou-user-guide/).

+**Things to do for this repo**
+2017.02.03: I still need to add some missing python scripts that are called by the bash scripts.

 ## Training of *ab initio* gene predictors

 For all training I used an assembly multifasta file that excluded all contigs smaller than 50000bp (called `L.lupinapure.scaffolds_ed.fa`).